axllent/silverstripe-less/docs/en/Configuration.md

 ## Editor CSS

-The less compiler will automatically add any editor.less file (used on the front-end) to TinyMCE.
+The module will automatically add any editor.css file (used on the front-end) to TinyMCE provided it is compiled as an individual file (ie: exists in your `assets/_css/*-editor.css`).